JoshHil97/vbci-church-directory-ui/README.md

 # 📖 VBCI Church Directory (React + TypeScript UI)

-The VBCI Church Directory started as a simple internal tool (the old “Streetlight” version) and eventually grew into a complete **full-stack church directory system**.
+The VBCI Church Directory started as a simple internal tool (the old “Streamlit” version) and eventually grew into a complete **full-stack church directory system**.
 This repository contains the **modern React + TypeScript frontend**, built to connect to a Java Spring Boot API and display members, ministries, and other directory information in a clean, modern UI.

 I rebuilt this project to take something the church already needed and **level it up into a structured, scalable, and easy-to-use web application**.